ebarahona/awesome-open-source-systems/README.md

 - [Snipe-IT](https://github.com/snipe/snipe-it) - A free open source IT asset/license management system.

+## Business Process Magament (BPM)

+- [Axelor](https://axelor.com/no-code-bpm/) - Axelor BPM The Low-code / No-Code Platform
+Create your own applications, optimize all your business processes, all without any line of code and with drag and drop.

 ## Chat and Message Platforms

 - [Discord](https://discord.com/download) - Freeware instant messaging and VoIP application and digital distribution platform designed for creating communities ranging from gamers to education and businesses.